AnveshNalimela/wd401/L5/workflows.md

           curl -X POST -H 'Content-type: application/json' --data '{"content":"Docker image deploy failed in CI pipeline for commit ${{ github.sha }}.
 Check the logs for details."}' ${{ secrets.WEBHOOK_URL }}
 ```

+### Explanation of the CI/CD Pipeline

+#### Pipeline Stages:

+#### Code Validation (Linting):

+Linting checks your code for errors and style issues.
+If the linting fails, an error is reported to a Slack or Discord channel.
+Testing:

+##### Unit Tests:
+Using Vitest to ensure individual units of code function correctly.
+#### Integration Tests:
+Using Cypress to validate the integration of different parts of your application.
+#### Building Docker Image:

+The Docker image is built from the latest code.
+If successful, the image is tagged and pushed to Docker Hub.
+Deployment:

+The application is deployed by pulling the latest Docker image and running it on a server.
+The pipeline verifies that the application is running properly.

+#### Error Reporting:
+If any stage fails, detailed error messages are sent to a Slack or Discord channel.